Clubhouse Games review — Nintendo pours love into 51 Worldwide Classics

 My only other complaint isn’t really an issue with Clubhouse Games itself.
 It’s just a problem with these kinds of games.
 It’s fun to improve in something like hex.
 That’s a game where you attempt to connect a path from one side to the other — meanwhile, your opponent is trying to do the same with a path that runs across in front of you.

 As I progressed from “beginner” to “impossible” difficulty in hex, I optimized my strategy.
-And by the end, it was obvious that hex has an obvious correct method of play.
+And by the end, it was obvious that hex has a correct method of play.
 The term for this is “solved game,” and hex is one of many solved games in this bundle.

 In a solved game, if each person plays optimally, you will always end up with the same outcome.
 In hex, player one always wins.